zoeychappell/Fake-News-Identifier-and-Classifier/README.md

 DBSCAN was chosen for its ability find outliers offering a complementary perspective to K-Means.
 DBSCAN does not require a specific number of clusters but instead relies on two key parameters, neighborhood radius (eps), and minimum points to form a cluster (min\_samples).
 The eps parameter was again varied from 0.3 to 1.2 and then scores of the clustering were plotted and compared to see which value of epsilon has the best success.

 Both used a set of vectorized articles using TF-IDF, followed by dimensionality reduction with PCA.

+# Acknowledgements:
+We would like to thank our professor Saniat Sohrawardi for his guidance, feedback, and support throughout this project.
+We also appreciate the resources and facilities provided by the ESL Global Cybersecurity Institute at Rochester Institute of Technology, which made this research possible.